pelednoam/mmvt/README.md

 The tool itself can run on windows, mac and linux.
 In the preprocessing pipeline there are several calls to [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) (runs only on linux/mac).
 Beside of that, you can use the tool also on windows.

+**Download the template brain Colin27 to learn more about the tool**

+## Template brain and data
+We've imported [colin27](http://www.bic.mni.mcgill.ca/ServicesAtlases/Colin27Highres) into MMVT, and included data we morphed from a patient.
+The data includes recording from EEG, MEG, fMRI, and sEEG for the [MSIT](https://www.nature.com/articles/nprot.2006.48) task.
+The data can be downloaded from [here](https://www.dropbox.com/s/hpt5t9gt8migna8/colin27.zip?dl=0) (1GB).
+Extract the zip file in the mmvt_blend folder which was created in your mmvt_root folder.
+Then, open Blender, close the splash screen and open (File->open) colin's blend file (colin27_laus125.blend).

+* To learn more about the tool you can find several self-explanatory tasks for Colin27 data [here](https://tinyurl.com/yd2axzsg) (feel free the add comments).
+   - Step by step answers for the tasks can be found [here](https://docs.google.com/document/d/1FD2vA_eSbGMsZIxZs_8wAstyNN5QMYIxkV35jaj2qyM/edit?usp=sharing)

+## Blender shortcuts
+* Rotate the brain using the middle mouse button.
+* Select objects (electrodes / sensors / cortical lables) using the right mouse button.
+To select cortical labels you need to change first the view to "ROIs" in the Appearence panel.
+* Zoom in/out using the mouse scrolling.

+## Preprocessing
+The preprocessing tutorial can be found in the [wiki sidebar](https://github.com/pelednoam/mmvt/wiki).

 ## Update the code
 **Linux**: The program can be updated without using the "git pull" function.